-Why Porsche's Best-Seller Is Going Electric-Only
+Why Porsche's best-seller is going electric-only

 But from a strict business perspective, why would Porsche do this with its best-seller -- and why would VW allow it?

 In fact, the Macan has been a hit since it was first introduced in 2014, accounting for a substantial portion of the brand's sales every year.
-And while VW doesn't break out profit per vehicle, note that Porsche is a very profitable part of VW: Through the first three quarters of 2018, Porsches accounted for just 2.3% of the passenger vehicles sold by VW around the world, but the brand generated 29.4% of VW's overall operating profit during that period.
+And while VW doesn't break out profit per vehicle, note that Porsche is a very profitable part of VW: Through the first three quarters of 2018, Porsches accounted for just 2.3 percent of the passenger vehicles sold by VW around the world, but the brand generated 29.4 percent of VW's overall operating profit during that period.

 So why would Porsche -- and VW Group -- take the risk of turning Porsche's best-seller into an electric vehicle?